fusterma/JUAS2024/Tutorials2024.md

 The main objective of this tutorial is to design a transfer line and setting the linear optics functions at the end of the line to some desired values.
 Matching studies for different initial conditions will be performed and the results discussed.

-Questions:

-1. Build a transfer line for a 2 GeV proton beam of 10 m total length, $L_{tot}$, with 4 quadrupoles of 0.1 m long, $L_q$, and a strength of 0.1 $m^{-2}$.
-Place the quadrupoles centered at 2, 4, 6, and 8 m.
-What is the error message that you get if you try to find a periodic solution?
-Why?

 <p align="center">
 <img src="Figures/Tutorial6_TransferLine.png" width="50%"/>
 </p>